Hugh Campbell

-Hugh Campbell (born May 21, 1941) is a former American football and Canadian football player, coach, and executive.
-He served as a head coach in three different professional gridiron football leagues: the Canadian Football League (CFL), the United States Football League (USFL) and the National Football League (NFL).
+Hugh Thomas Campbell (born May 21, 1941) is an American former professional football player, coach, and executive.
+He served as a head coach in three different football leagues: the Canadian Football League (CFL), United States Football League (USFL) and National Football League (NFL).
+He won the Grey Cup five times as a head coach, tied for the most in CFL history and he is the only one to have won five for one team.
 Campbell retired as the CEO of the Edmonton Eskimos of the CFL in 2006.
 He was inducted into the Canadian Football Hall of Fame in 2000.

 College career

 Campbell played wide receiver at Washington State University from 1959 to 1962.
 During that time he appeared in the Hula Bowl, the College All-Star game, the Coaches All-America game, and the East-West Shrine Bowl.
 Campbell received most outstanding player honours in the Coaches and the Shrine Bowl games.
 He was also awarded the 1961 W. J. Voit Memorial Trophy as the outstanding football player on the Pacific Coast.
 During his Cougar career he was teamed with fellow CFL Hall of Famer George Reed.